Senior scams are too common

 - Know that testimonials and celebrity endorsements are often misleading and don’t mean the product is actually good.

-- Be wary of products that claim to cure a wide variety of illnesses that aren’t related, especially serious ones.
+- Be wary of products that claim to cure a wide variety of illnesses that aren’t related, especially serious illnesses.

-- Be very careful of products that are supposed to have no side effects.
+- Be very suspicious of products that are supposed to have no side effects.

 - Research a product thoroughly before buying it.
-Call the Better Business Bureau to find out if people have complained about the product.
+Call the Better Business Bureau or U.S. Food & Drug Administration (FDA) to find out if people have complained about the product.